-Freshmen are required to live on campus at Western Carolina University.
-This is advantageous because it means you will live in the heart of all the activity on campus and everything will be easily accessible.
+Freshman are required to live on campus at Western Carolina University for two academic years, and new transfer students for one academic year.
+More information on this requirement can be found in Policy #96.
+Living on campus means you will be in the heart of campus activities with everything easily accessible.
 The majority of our freshman students enjoy being involved in Western Carolina PEAKS, our transitional living learning community.
 Information regarding this wonderful opportunity can be found on the Western Carolina PEAKS website.

 Graduate students have the option of living in Madison Hall.
-Each of the thirty-five private rooms is air conditioned and has its own bath.
+Each room is air conditioned and has its own private bath.
 Madison is a 24-hour quiet community and affords its residents 24-hour visitation.

 Securing Your Place